ESTOFOLK 2026 FESTIVAL

 What is ESTOFOLK festival?

-The aim of the ESTOFOLK 2026 festival is
+The aim of the ESTOFOLK 2026 festival is to develop contacts between Estonia and other countries.

-Estonia and show them the wonderful beauty of Estonia – our nature, culture and
+An important goal is to invite cultural collectives of different nations to Estonia and show them the wonderful beauty of Estonia – our nature, culture and history.

 What is ESTONIA?

-Estonia is larger than the Netherlands,
+Estonia is larger than the Netherlands, Belgium or Switzerland.

-But Estonia has only 1.3 million inhabitants (18 million in the Netherlands, 12
+But Estonia has only 1.3 million inhabitants (18 million in the Netherlands, 12 in Belgium and 9 in Switzerland).

 Therefore, Estonia has a sparse population, lots of forests and marshes.